xGabrielR/Cardio-Catch-Diseases/README.md

 2. Precision ( 0.7436 + / - 0.0067 )

 <h3>6.2.
-How mutch profit the Cardio Catch Diseases will earn with this new tool?</h3>
+How mutch profit the CCD will earn with this new tool?</h3>
 <p>Based on All Dataset (68k Patients).</p>

 <table>